envoy/install-kong-deck/README.md

 ## Local Development

-Refer [this](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) document to learn more on how to create custom Github Actions (JS)
+Refer [this](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) document to learn more on how to create custom Github Actions (composite)